Henry Harnden: Southeastern Missouri operations (summer 1862spring 1863)

-Chickamauga & Chattanooga (SummerWinter 1863)
+Chickamauga & Chattanooga (summer–winter 1863)

 In April, they were attached to the Army of the Cumberland and ordered to report to Nashville, Tennessee, arriving in early May.
 They were assigned to the Cavalry wing of the Army of the Cumberland during their operations against Braxton Bragg in middle Tennessee.
 In September, the regiment participated in the fighting at the Battle of Chickamauga, operating on the Union right flank.
 They skirmished with the enemy cavalry over the course of several days until ordered to withdraw to Chattanooga after the disastrous Union defeat.

 After the retreat, Bragg's army besieged the Union forces at Chattanooga, hoping to starve them into surrender.
 Associated with this plan, Confederate forces raided and destroyed Union supplies north of Chattanooga.
 The 1st Wisconsin Cavalry was the lead regiment sent out to check the rebels north of the city and keep the supply lines open.
 They pursued the Confederate raiders and overtook their rear guard, claiming 11 Confederate prisoners and liberated a number of Union prisoners.
 They then continued the pursuit until engaged in a pitched fight.
 They prevailed, killing 50 and taking another 42 prisoners, including the staff of Confederate general Joseph Wheeler—who narrowly escaped.

 After a few days rest, they joined the general pursuit of the rebel cavalry into Alabama, skirmishing for the next three months along the Tennessee–Alabama border associated with the Chattanooga campaign.
 They wintered in southeast Tennessee, and received 354 new recruits in March 1864.

-Atlanta campaign (SpringFall 1864)
+Atlanta campaign (spring–fall 1864)

 On May 3, 1864, the 1st Wisconsin Cavalry set off with the advance division on Sherman's Atlanta campaign, engaging in sharp skirmishing through northern Georgia.
 At the Battle of Rocky Face Ridge, their colonel, Oscar Hugh La Grange, was captured by the enemy and several other officers were wounded.
 After the Battle of Resaca, Lt.
 Colonel Torrey went out sick and Major Paine was wounded, leaving Captain Harnden again in command of the regiment.
 Just a few days later, however, in the Battle of New Hope Church, Harnden led a charge against Confederate cavalry at Burnt Hickory and was also severely wounded when a pistol shot shattered his right arm.
 Through the next month, the regiment suffered further casualties, as both Lt.
 Colonel Torrey and Major Paine were killed.